finbourne/lusid-sdk-python-preview/sdk/docs/ConventionsApi.md

 # **list_index_convention**
 > ResourceListOfGetIndexConventionResponse list_index_convention(as_at=as_at)

-[BETA] List the set of Index Conventions
+[BETA] ListIndexConvention: List the set of Index Conventions

 List the set of Index Conventions at the specified date/time